 The whole course is structured in nine video course modules with 35 videos and about 337 minutes in total.
 You'll learn about performance tuning for the following topics:

 - Persistent Context and Flushing

 In most of the videos, Vlad is explaining the performance pitfall with a short slide-deck and a sample entity setup.
 After the introduction to the problem, he presents the possible solution while switching to unit tests to show the impact with a running example.

-As he uploads the full source code for the course on GitHub, you can clone it locally and take time to run the tests for your own.
-He maintains his repository for every new major Hibernate release so that you won’t get outdated information.
+As he uploads the full source code for the course on GitHub, you can clone and run the tests locally.
+He maintains his repository for every new major Hibernate release so that you won't get outdated information.

-In addition, Vlad isn’t presenting only one solution which may be not applicable for every use case.
+In addition, Vlad isn't presenting only one solution which might not be applicable for every use case.
 He always evaluates the pros and cons of his solutions.
-What I also like the most is that he’s measuring the impact of a suggested solution and is showing the result of his measurements with the raw numbers:
+What I also like the most is that he's measuring the impact of a suggested solution and is showing the result of his measurements with the raw numbers: